ProtAnguin/GUI_CyberAmp/README.md

 - PostAmp is the output amplifier
 - TotalAmp reports the total amplification

+### Make an executable program
+To avoid the need of oppening the GUI from Processing you can Export an Applicaition:
+Processing > File > Export Application... and follow the instructions.

+### Advanced use
+There is a "DEBUG" boolean in "GUI_CyberAmp.pde" that can be changet to "true" which will enable a text field which can be accessed with the mouse or by the TAB key.
+One can write a command and send it with the ENTER key to the device.
+If running the GUI from Processing any echo from CyberAmp should be in the Console.
+There is no echo visible in a Exported Application.

 ## Future ideas
 - overload detection
 - user definable colours